 Research avenues with other agencies: the AMA, The Joint Commission, Medicare, specialty boards,… Ultimately, none of this substitutes for legal counsel or action, and it may require litigation to force transparency and compliance upon sclerotic systems.
 This can be time consuming and expensive, which makes it especially difficult for residents who may be working more than 80 hours per week and have little disposable income from their residency stipends.
-To make matters more difficult, physician residents seem to fall into an worker sub-class: not really covered by employment law, although they are primarily workers rather than students; and disadvantaged for their association with universities – as courts do not appear hesitant to intervene into matters of education and professional credentialing.
+To make matters more difficult, physician residents seem to fall into a worker sub-class: not really covered by employment law, although they are primarily workers rather than students; and disadvantaged for their association with universities – as courts appear hesitant to intervene into matters of education and professional credentialing.
 It’s a no-man’s-land where residents can be treated as indentured servants without adequate protection of human rights.
 Residency programs can be very accepting of your excessive labor, but when a work or evaluation issue arises, the university hierarchy puts up its shield: “These are educational proceedings, not legal ones.”
 Finding an attorney with experience in these matters can be a challenge.
 Also note that if you have not followed all of the prescribed institutional processes for grievance and appeal, it is highly unlikely that a court will intervene.
 Find and follow those procedures and processes as outlined by your GME office.

 From our own experiences and from conversations with dozens of residents across the country, the number affected by these issues is not small.
 If you have responsibilities that you have not met, then make the changes and efforts to meet them.
 In most instances, residency programs will (and must) work with you towards your development and improvement.
 That is their mandate.
 Both sides bear responsibilities.
 However, if your program is in violation of required processes, procedures and learning/working environment duties; if your program is failing you and your colleagues; if your program is doing you actual harm, do not accept it.
 Stepping forward (even if anonymously) and joining your voice with others will be instrumental in gaining attention and fomenting change in the systems upon which so many depend for well-being, education, and livelihood.
 Remaining silent can only purchase you persistence of the dysfunctions of the status quo – not only for yourself, but for your colleagues and for those that follow after you.
 The time has come to drive compliance, transparency and change.
 We believe that we are helping to force open a window for action and that the time to act is now.
 If not now, when?
 What does your conscience tell you to do?